Dr. Jennifer Rogers

-Jennifer is a Senior Research Technician in the Biology Department.
-She attends the University of California, Los Angeles, where she is pursuing a Ph.D. in environmental science and engineering.
-She received her M.S. in environmental health science from UCLA and her B.S. in environmental science from the University of Massachusetts, Amherst.
+She earned her doctorate degree (D. Env) in 2019 from the University of California, Los Angeles (UCLA) in environmental science and engineering, her M.S. in environmental health science from UCLA in 2015, and her B.S. in environmental science from the University of Massachusetts, Amherst in 2011.
+She joined SCCWRP in 2017.

-Team Field Worker, Rocky Intertidal Monitoring with MARINe, Los Angeles, CA. 2016 - Present
+Volunteer, Rocky Intertidal Monitoring with MARINe, Los Angeles, CA. 2016-present

 Team Field Worker, Massachusetts Audubon Society, Broadmoor Wildlife Sanctuary, Natick, MA.
 2010